 Give the child time

-Since it will be hard to discipline your child from the beginning, take them to the course at times when it is not very crowded, otherwise you will hold the group behind you.
+Since it will be hard to discipline your child from the beginning, some people take them to the course at times when it is not very crowded, otherwise, you will hold the group behind you.
 The child will want to run after the ball, rake every bunker and sink putts from two inches, which will mean extra training time that may annoy other groups of golfers.

 Offer them the right equipment

 More than in any other sport, the equipment is very important when it comes to teaching children how to play golf.
 If you will give your child a club that is too heavy or too stiff, they will have problems handling it and they will hardly achieve a good shot or even a shot.

 Therefore, make sure the golf equipment is right for your junior, otherwise they will find this sport cumbersome.
 Special golf clubs have been designed for children, with a light head and a short shaft.
 Small golf bags for kids even exist to transport them.
 The clubs for kids really make a difference giving the child the motivation to play.